Galleries & Art Museums

 Detail from Within by Sonja Sekula at the Grinnell College Museum of Art (Grinnell College Museum of Art Collection)

 GRINNELL COLLEGE MUSEUM OF ART, 1108 Park St., Grinnell.
 (641) 269-4660.
 Unruly Lines: The Art of Sonja Sekula.
 Swiss-born artist Sonja Sekula worked in abstract expressionist and surrealist circles in the 20th century.
-January 22–June 1.
-Contemporary Photography from the Collection of Keith Jantzen ’80 and Scott Beth.
-Themes of intimacy are explored through portraiture, landscape, and the body.
-January 22-March 29.
+Through June 1.
 BAX.
-The annual exhibition of student’s work.
-Opens April 16.
+The annual exhibition of student’s work includes photographs, drawings, paintings, video, installations and digital works.
+Through May 18.

 Untitled painting by John Chelak from the exhibition Barn Storm at the Cedar Rapids Museum of Art

 CEDAR RAPIDS MUSEUM OF ART, 410 3rd Ave.
 S.E., Cedar Rapids.
 (319) 366-7503.
+Outside Looking In: Interior Spaces in Art.
+Images from the permanent collection show how artists construct intimate settings that can feel at once very familiar and entirely foreign.
+Through May 3.
 Barn Storm: Picturing a Midwestern Icon.
 Barns are an iconic symbol of the Midwest.
 This exhibition explores how they appear in works from the collection.
-Through November 1, 2026.
-Men and Women at Work: Images of Labor from the Collection.
-Depicting human endeavor through many walks of life, these works show how artists engage with the working worlds.
-Through January 18.
-Mata Ortiz: Ceramics from the Sherman Collection.
-This exhibition explores the style and rich history of pottery by contemporary artisans in the town of Mata Ortiz.
-Through March 29, 2026.
+Through November 1.
 Beyond the Prairie: Midwestern Art from the Collection.
 Longtime museum favorites share gallery space with contemporary artworks in this changing exhibition showcasing the work of artists inspired by life in Iowa and surrounding states.
 Ongoing.

 ICON GALLERY, 58 N. Main St., Fairfield.
 (641) 469-6252.
 Icon-art.org.
 Abstraction/Realism.
 The small nonrepresentational abstract paintings by Michael Rutherford are juxtaposed to Bill Teeple’s tiny photorealistic landscapes.
 Both artists’ small paintings draw one in, to experience them intimately.
-February 6-April 11.
+Through April 18.
 Tantra Art from Udaipur: Shiva Linga Paintings from the Hudson Collection.
 A selection of 13 paintings made by tantrika families from Rajasthan, India.
-Through March 28, 2026.

 Apollo and Venus, regarded as the most important Old Master painting in Iowa.